 X' = T X, T transform the coordinates of X to X'.

-The Ttot will do a affine transformation, all the three transformations above, to that we need three reference stars.
-It will not correct optical distortion.
+The Ttot will do an Affine transformation, all the three transformations above, to that we need three reference stars.
+Note: It will not correct optical distortion.

 Ad / Annons: